TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_enumerable_methods.md

 invited_list #=> ["Sharon", "Leo", "Leila", "Arun"]
 ~~~

-Thats not so bad, but imagine having to do that for every party you host from now until the end of time!
+Thats not too hard, but imagine having to do that for every party you host from now until the end of time!
 It might be easier to just stop hanging out with Brian.

-Using the `#select` enumerable method you could change the above code to this:
+Using the `#select` enumerable method (which we'll get into much more detail about later), you could change the above code to this:

 ~~~ruby
 friends = ['Sharon', 'Leo', 'Leila', 'Brian', 'Arun']